tino-onit/tino-onit.github.io/_posts/2022-09-29-Palo-Alto-HA-Setup-in-Azure.md

 10. Go to Home > Subscriptions
 11. Access Control (IAM) > +Add > Add Role Assignment
 12. Select Contributor Role  and from Select > select the App name
-13. Lastely, you'll need to goto your firewall and copy the settings to the VM-Series plug-in
+13. Lastly, you'll need to go to your firewall and copy the settings to the VM-Series plug-in
 ![PANW vm-series plug-in](https://i.imgur.com/3IVkVOF.png)

 Now We will Add the new Floating IP on the Node 1